27410/27410-2020-group-project-group-7_vibrio-natriegens/README.md

 ## Project overview
 Describe how your project is organized ...
 The report.ipynb notebook contains the main report.
 In Betacarotene_in_Ecoli.ipynb, the beta-carotene pathway reactions are inserted and production calculated in *E. coli* iML1515 GSM.
-The Models folder contains the GSM In requirements.txt, all of the packages applied in this project are listed.
+The Models folder contains the GSMs used in this project.
+In requirements.txt, all of the packages applied in this project are listed.